zudochkin/awesome-newsletters/README.md

 * [Ruby Weekly](https://rubyweekly.com/).
 A free, once–weekly e-mail round-up of Ruby news and articles.
 * [Ruby posts by Thoughtbot](https://robots.thoughtbot.com/tags/ruby)
 * [Rails Weekly](https://rails-weekly.ongoodbits.com/).
 Weekly inside scoop of interesting commits, pull requests and more from Rails, delivered to your inbox every Friday.
-* [RubyIssue(s)](https://rubyissues.ongoodbits.com/).
-A curated list of ruby related issues collected from GitHub.
-Bi-monthly email delivery.
-The ambition is to provide an entry point to the open source space for developers of all levels and from various backgrounds.
 * [Volt Framework](http://voltframework.com/).
 Volt is a framework for building data rich web applications shockingly fast.
 * [Green Ruby News](http://greenruby.org/).
 A feed of fresh links of the week about ruby, javascript, webdev, devops, collected by mose, xenor and tysliu every Sunday.
 * [Awesome Ruby Newsletter](https://ruby.libhunt.com/newsletter).
 A collection of awesome Ruby gems, tools, frameworks and software.